You are here

 State Grants to Libraries Request for Funds

-For the 2020-2021 grant year, funds must be requested using an online request for funds (RFF) submission process through Formsite.
+For the 2023-2024 grant year, funds must be requested on a reimbursement basis using an online request for funds (RFF) submission process through Formsite.

 - Overview on RFF workflow procedure (PDF): a one-page document that covers the basics of filling out the online Request for Funds form and some of the frequently asked questions.